FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-react.md

 npm install @fusionauth/react-sdk
 ```

 Update `src/main.jsx` to wrap your app with `FusionAuthProvider`.
-This file should look like this, but make sure you update the attributes of the provider if you changed the port of the react server:
+This file should look similar to this, but make sure you update the attributes of the provider if you changed the port of the {{page.technology}} server:

 ```jsx
 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-react-guide/main/src/main.jsx %}
 ```

-Now, let's add a login and logout button to your React application.
+Now, let's add a login and logout button to your {{page.technology}} application.
 Open up `src/App.jsx` and replace the content with the following:

 ```jsx
 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-react-guide/main/src/App.jsx %}